gattaca-com/helix/README.md

 - Automatic call routing via DNS resolution ensures low latency communication to relays.
 - We've addressed potential non-determinism, such as differing routes for `get_header` and `get_payload`, by implementing the `GossipClientTrait` using gRPC, which ensures payload availability across all clusters.

+### Optimistic V2
+OptimisticV2, initially proposed [here](https://frontier.tech/optimistic-relays-and-where-to-find-them), introduces an architectural change where the lightweight header (1 MTU) is decoupled from the much heavier payload.
+Due to the much smaller size, the header can be quickly downloaded, deserialised and saved.
+Ready for `get_header` responses.
+Meanwhile, the much heavier full SignedBidSubmission is downloaded and verified asynchronously.

+We have implemented two distinct endpoints for builders: `submit_header` and `submit_block_v2`.
+Builders will be responsible for ensuring that they only use these endpoints if their collateral covers the block value and that they submit payloads in a timely manner to the relay.
+Builders that fail to submit payloads will have their collateral slashed in the same process as the current Optimistic V1 implementation.

+Along with reducing the internal latency, separating the header and payload drastically reduces the network latency.

 ### Censoring/ Non-Censoring Support
 Operating censoring and non-censoring relays independently results in doubling the operational costs.
 To address this, we have integrated both functionalities into a single relay, aiming to reduce overhead and streamline operations.
 - Censoring and non-censoring have been unified into a single relay by allowing proposers to specify “preferences” on-registration.